big, dumb plane. WHOLE new world.

-SO FAR BOUND — The story goes that half the way on a long-haul, international flight, a faulty plane is forced to land off its course, leaving a few passengers from around the world stuck in the same, far off place. … Over a few days in a small hotel, those passengers connect - and then decide - to stay and start a life and surprising business together during what becomes a historic time in that new and different land.
+— The story goes that half the way on a long-haul flight, a faulty plane is forced to land off-course, leaving a few passengers from around the world stuck in a far off place.
+Over a few days in a small hotel, those passengers connect - and then decide - to stay and start a life and business together during what becomes a historic time in that new land.
+That’s So Far Bound - a scripted, live-action, TV series.
+We’re here to raise funds and find people to make the first episodes.
+Please browse the site for details on the series and its goals and, if you dig it, please consider supporting the efforts to make it.
+Thank you!

 + Half-Hour